cloud-gov/cg-site/_kbarticlespages/single-page-application.md

 cloud.gov Pages hosts static sites, but this doesn’t mean that developers are limited to only using [“static site generators”](https://jamstack.org/generators/): anything that can be compiled down into HTML can be run on Pages.
 You can use single-page application frameworks like Vue.js, Svelte, Angular, or React etc. and host it seamlessly on the Pages platform.
 This is achieved via the `npm run pages` command which allows developers to add a custom build script, and we’ll automatically publish everything in the `_site` folder.
 Details on utilizing a custom build script will be covered later in the article.

 In this example we will be taking a look at a simple single-page application which uses the React library and React Router v6.
-You can view a repository with a full example here {insert repo link} and see the results at {preview URL}.
+You can view a repository with a full example here <https://github.com/Ephraim-G/react_spa4> and see the results in Pages [here](https://federalist-01aa8660-8aca-452d-a270-5e58ffa18645.sites.pages.cloud.gov/site/ephraim-g/react_spa4/).
 There are also more detailed instructions on how to run this locally in the repositories’ README.md.
 This article serves a high level overview and will highlight three key features:

 * Application routing
 * Environment variables